cclearpartners/myi-docs/src/guides/Insights_API.md

 - `json`: A JSON formatted string that defines the structure and settings of the layout to be imported.
 - `layoutId`: (Optional) The ID of the layout that you want to replace.
 If `replace` is set to `true`, this field or the htmlReportId must be provided.
 - `htmlReportId`: (Optional) The ID of the HTML report that the new layout is associated with.
+If no layoutId is specified, the htmlReportId will be used to attempt to retreive a layoutId.
 - `replace`: (Optional) A boolean flag that, when set to `true`, indicates that the existing layout specified by `layoutId` should be replaced with the new layout defined in the `json` field.
 The old layout will be deleted.

 ### Response